Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 It has N_x=N_y=80 and N_z=120 meshes, 14,000 particles, and a test run takes 15 minutes/6 cores (3.0 GHz) for t=800 with dt=0.01 (x 10^-14 s).  *) This updated code will be available soon.

 The file porv41.777.pdf shows four plots of potential plot, particles of DNA and ions, those of all particles (every 100 of water), and the velocity plot.
-One can see the DNA moving toward the positive z direction with time into the cell.
+One can see the DNA chain moving toward the positive z direction with time into the cell.